 3. Create a Budget and Find Extra Money to Save

-To save $10,000, you need to spend less than you earn.
-A budget helps you track your income, control expenses, and prioritize saving.
+A solid budget is essential for reaching your savings goal.
+You need to spend less than you earn to accumulate $10,000.
+A budget helps you track income, control expenses, and prioritize saving.

 How to Find Extra Money for Savings:

-✔ Use cash-back apps and discount codes to save on everyday purchases.
+- Use cashback apps and discount codes: Apps like Rakuten, Honey, and Ibotta can help you save on everyday purchases.

-Example: Cutting $100 per month from dining out, subscriptions, and shopping adds up to $1,200 per year toward your goal!
+Example: If you cut $100 per month from dining out, subscriptions, and shopping, you could save an extra $1,200 per year toward your goal!

 4. Open a Dedicated Savings Account